Spatial Analysis of Groundfish to Support Oregon’s Territorial Sea Plan

 Project Status: This project began in January 2010 and was completed in December 2011

-Coastal planners need accurate and accessible information on marine resources in order to make good decisions on managing them.
+Coastal planners need accurate and accessible information on marine resources to make good management decisions.
 We analyzed groundfish trawl surveys to map groundfish abundance and diversity off the coast of Oregon.
-The maps are being used by the State of Oregon in their Territorial Sea Plan to balance the needs of ocean uses (e.g. shipping, fishing, renewable energy production) and environmental conservation.
+The maps are being used by the State of Oregon in its Territorial Sea Plan to balance the needs of ocean uses (e.g., shipping, fishing, renewable energy production) and environmental conservation.

 What we did

 We analyzed existing fishery-independent trawl data collected by NOAA’s National Marine Fisheries Service and flatfish trawl data collected by the Oregon Department of Fish and Wildlife and Oregon State University.
 Analyses were used to develop continuous and fine spatial scale predictive models for hotspots of density abundance and diversity of the entire fish community and a group of nearshore species.
 The nearshore species group included: Sand Sole, English Sole, Pacific Sanddab, Speckled Sanddab, Petrale Sole, Starry Flounder, and Butter Sole.

 Spatial modeling was carried out in close partnership with the Oregon Department of Fish and Wildlife and The Nature Conservancy.
 A number of environmental predictors associated with position on the shelf, sea floor habitat, depth and oceanographic productivity were used to predict areas with relatively high groundfish abundance.
 An innovative method of using multiple predictors for the same ecological attribute (e.g., depth) but at different spatial scales was used to include fish-seascape interactions over multiple spatial scales.
 Data products were formatted so that the Oregon Department of Fish and Wildlife could immediately integrate the data into their Territorial Sea Plan.